-Samsung Galaxy Note may make its way to T-MobileAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Note may make its way to T-MobileAlex Wagner - Editorial Director of News and Content

 The Samsung Galaxy Note is currently available only on AT&T here in the U.S., and although there are ways to get that model working on T-Mobile, customers on Magenta that are lusting after the 5.3-inch Note may soon have an easier time getting the device on T-Mobile's network.
 Our pals at TmoNews have done some sleuthing and found evidence that suggests that the Galaxy Note may be T-Mobile-bound.
 First up is the user agent string you see above, which lists a device with the model number "SGH-T879" and a resolution of 800x1280.
 The designation "SGH-Txx9" is used to identify T-Mobile devices, and TmoNews says that both the Bluetooth SIG and Wi-Fi Alliance listings for the SGH-T879 classify the product as a phone.

 Next up we've got a handful of screenshots that reportedly originated from a T-Mobile Galaxy Note test unit.
 The images show the device's model number as being SGH-T879 and that it's running Android 4.0.3 with the build number IML74K, which matches up with a leaked build of Ice Cream Sandwich for the AT&T Note.
 The shots were also scaled down directly from a size of 1280x800, and GigaOM points out what appears to be an icon for T-Mobile's Name ID service in the third spot from the left in the status bar of the images below.